Activity 2: Story, Supriya's Bowl

 Preparation for Activity

 - Read the story.
-Assess what instruments you will need so everyone will have an instrument, and obtain the instruments.
+Assess the instruments you will need so that everyone will have an instrument, and obtain the instruments.
 Makeshift percussion instruments are fine.

-- Write these words on masking tape and attach pieces of tape to the corresponding rhythm instrument:
+- Write the capitalized words on masking tape.
+Attach pieces of tape to the corresponding rhythm instrument: